bgro/django-mantis/docs/installation.rst

 Manual installation
 -------------------

+*Note*: What is described below is a quickstart installation, setting default passwords both for the database and the Django system, etc.

 The installation instructions below have been tested on an out-of-the-box installation of  `Ubuntu Desktop 13.10`_
 (the Desktop rather than the Server version has been used, since the majority